Bryan Adams: 2000s

-In 2004, ARC Weekly released its chart of top pop artists since the last 25 years and Adams came up at number 13 in the chart with four number-one singles, ten top five hits and 17 Top-10 hits.
-Six years after the release of On a Day Like Today, Room Service was released in September 2004.
+In 2004, Adams was ranked 13th on the ARC Weekly chart of top pop artists of the last 25 years, with four number-one singles, ten top five hits and 17 Top-10 hits.

+Room Service was released in September 2004.
 It topped the charts in Germany and Switzerland and peaked at number four in the UK, selling 440,000 copies in its first week in Europe and thus debuted at number one on Billboards European album chart.
 The single, "Open Road", was the most successful single from the album and peaked at number one in Canada and number twenty-one in the UK.
-In May 2008, the album was also released in the US but charted only at number 134 on the Billboard 200.
-While touring in North America to promote the album, Adams shared the stage for about 25 concert tours with Def Leppard, giving a completely new meaning to the phrase "take me out to the ball game" as co-headliner of the Rock 'N Roll Double-Header Tour.
-He joined for the first time and performed at 26 minor league baseball parks.
+In May 2008, the album was also released in the US, charting at number 134 on the Billboard 200.

+From June to August 2005, Adams co-headlined a concert tour with Def Leppard that took place at minor league baseball stadiums.
+In July 2005, Adams performed at Live 8 in Barrie.

-In 2006, Adams co-wrote and performed the theme song "Never Let Go" which was featured in the closing credits of the film The Guardian.
+In 2006, Adams co-wrote and performed the theme music "Never Let Go" which was featured in the closing credits of the film The Guardian.

 In April 2006, he was inducted into the Canadian Music Hall of Fame.
 Also in 2006, Adams co-wrote the Grammy Award-winning gospel song "Never Gonna Break My Faith" for Aretha Franklin.
 It was featured in the film Bobby as a duet by Aretha Franklin and Mary J. Blige with the Boys Choir of Harlem and earned him a Golden Globe Nomination in 2007.

-On 31 July of the same year, together with Billy Joel, he performed in a free concert with an estimated crowd of over 500,000 people in Rome at Via dei Fori Imperiali, with the Colosseum as a background.
-Adams opened the concert with "So Far So Good", then after about an hour it was Joel's turn to take the stage.
-At the end the two artists gave the audience three encores, performing "You May Be Right", "Cuts Like a Knife" and "Piano Man" together for the first time.
+On July 31, 2006, together with Billy Joel, he performed in a free concert with an estimated crowd of over 500,000 people in Rome at Via dei Fori Imperiali, with the Colosseum as a background.